Muthukumar-Subramaniam/k8s-learning-path/k8s-networking-fundamentals.md

 ### The Service Abstraction

 Services provide stable endpoints for accessing a group of Pods, even as Pods are created/destroyed.
+When you create a Service, it gets a stable ClusterIP. **kube-proxy** on each node translates traffic to this ClusterIP into connections to actual Pod IPs, providing load balancing across healthy Pods.

 ```
 ┌──────────────────────────────────────────────────────────────┐